surifirstpin/biplus_documentation/docs/Visualization.md

 - **Curve** it maximum and minimize the surface area in radar chart.

 ## Bubble chart :

+It is used to display the data in circles.
+We can define each bubble using any of our Dimension value and size by Measure value.

  **5.** Click on **Bubble** tab under **general** section  to compare the data in Bubble chart.